omni/omnibridge-nft/deploy/README.md

 # leave empty, if you want to deploy a new ERC721BridgeToken for further usage
 FOREIGN_ERC721_TOKEN_IMAGE=

+# suffix used for token names for tokens bridged from Foreign to Home
+# usually you might want it to start with a space character
+HOME_TOKEN_NAME_SUFFIX=""

+# suffix used for token names for tokens bridged from Home to Foreign
+# usually you might want it to start with a space character
+FOREIGN_TOKEN_NAME_SUFFIX=""

 # The api url of an explorer to verify all the deployed contracts in Home network.
 Supported explorers: Blockscout, etherscan
 #HOME_EXPLORER_URL=https://blockscout.com/poa/core/api
 # The api key of the explorer api, if required, used to verify all the deployed contracts in Home network.